RED FLAG # 11

 Risks to the business

-- Operational and Reputational Risks: Where excessive speed is built into the business model, it can undermine sustainability efforts at the operational level.
-Moreover, increasingly savvy consumers, advocacy organizations and investors are looking beyond individual sustainability initiatives and programs and are quick to label them “greenwashing” if they perceive that the business model continues to increase risk of negative impacts.
+Where excessive speed is built into the business model, it can undermine sustainability efforts at the operational level.
+Moreover, increasingly savvy consumers, advocacy organizations and investors are looking beyond individual sustainability initiatives and programs and are quick to label them “greenwashing” if they perceive that the business model continues to increase the risk of negative impacts.
+A recent study of the five leading Spanish “fast-fashion” brands found that “many consumers perceive [sustainability] communication as greenwashing, resulting in negative impact on brands’ reputation.”

 What the UN guiding principles say